-Spousal support is required prior to divorce.
-Also, it’s sometimes required prior to community property settlement regardless of the fault of any party in the divorce.
+Spousal support can start prior to divorce.
+Also, it’s sometimes necessary prior to community property settlement regardless of the fault of any party in the divorce.
 With Louisiana Spousal Support Lawyer Harold Weiser, we can help navigate the process.

 Spousal support laws are different in each state.
-It is wise to seek a New Orleans Area attorney today at the Weiser Law Firm for answers to your alimony questions.
+Therefore, it is wise to seek a New Orleans Area attorney today at the Weiser Law Firm for answers to your alimony questions.
 Contact us to schedule an initial consultation call 504-358-2273

 There are two kinds of alimony.
-There is alimony pendente lite, or alimony pending during the litigation (need-based more than fault-based).
-After the divorce is final, there is what is called permanent alimony.
-This is “permanent” only in that it is awarded to a former spouse in need.
-It is limited to an amount sufficient for maintenance as opposed to a continuation of an accustomed style of living.
+First, there is alimony pendente lite, or alimony pending during the litigation (need-based more than fault-based).
+Then, after the divorce is final there is permanent alimony.
+However, it has limits to an amount sufficient for maintenance as opposed to a continuation of an accustomed style of living.

 The unique idea behind alimony or spousal support was that during the separation period, there may be some isolated chance for reconciliation.
 The law always favors and encourages reconciliation if possible.
 The financial worth of the spouses is a factor.
 The hope is that a spouse would return for the right reasons.
 Not merely for the financial security of marriage.